 089) Masterful Marks: Cartoonists Who Changed the World edited by Monte Beauchamp, finished November 4

 Sounds like a great idea, talented comic artists writing short in-comics biographies of luminaries (an all-male list consisting of Charles Addams, R. Crumb, Walt Disney, Edward Gorey, Hergé, Hugh Hefner, Al Hirschfeld, Jack Kirby, Harvey Kurtzman, Winsor McCay, Dr. Seuss, Charles Schulz, Joe Shuster, Jerry Siegel, Osamu Tezuka, Rodolphe Töpffer, Lynd Ward).
 But, sadly, most of them fall flat.
 Just a bunch of exposition.
 And, frankly, if you know much at all about one of these people, you're unlikely to be surprised.
 And although I love Edward Gorey as much as the next person, seems odd he beat out, say, George Herriman.
-And considering how many times Fredric Wertham came up, maybe he should have just had his own story?
+And considering how many times Fredric Wertham came up, maybe he should have just had his own story?over a week

 I get how these things work.
 You have an idea.
 You get people involved.
 You hope for the best.
 You can't know ahead of time that it'll be two chickens walking in the rain, one of them reciting an encyclopedia article.
 You hope for the best, put it together, send it out.
 If you're interested and are starting from scratch, this is a good enough place to start.